 Regulation of Milk Products in Canada vs USA

-It’s important to note the differences between dairy farming in Canada and the United States.
+Before we discuss topics such as dairy and cancer, It’s important to note the differences between dairy farming in Canada and the United States.
 In the US, dairy farmers are allowed to administer their dairy cows with growth hormones BST or rBGH, while that is illegal in Canada.
 However, things will soon change with the new and improved NAFTA agreement.

-Canada is allowing US dairy farmers to access 3.5% of the annual domestic dairy market, meaning US milk is entering the Canadian market.
+Canada allows US dairy farmers to access 3.5% of the annual domestic dairy market, meaning US milk is entering the Canadian market.
 And some of that milk will contain varying levels of growth hormones.
 We will have to wait and see how this agreement will change the Canadian dairy landscape and how this will be communicated to the public.
 For Canadian parents who are concerned, you will of course want to look out for the blue dairy cow on products to ensure you’re choosing 100% Canadian dairy products.
 So if you buy milk from the United States, you will not know whether the milk contains growth hormones or not because currently there are no labelling requirements for American dairy products.